OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 ![plot](images/vitis_build.png)

-This step will need several hours (typically 6-7 hours) to complete.
+This step will need several hours to complete.
 You can have this run overnight and continue running through the remaining steps.
 Make sure you perform the following actions on the target Cloudlab computer before you start FPGA experiments in Section 4; PYNQ deployment.

 ## 3 Target platform (Cloudlab)